Frequently asked questions.

 The benefits include: additional presence for sitting vigil or respite, point person for advocating for patient needs and requests.

-They may assist in advance care planning, coordinating family caregiving, life review, vigil planning, respite care and bereavement support
+They may assist in advance care planning, coordinating family caregiving, life review, vigil planning, respite care, bereavement support and legacy projects.

 Contact me.